Julian Lawrence Gargiulo

 [ Italiano ]

 Julian Lawrence Gargiulo is a pianist, composer, and recording artist.
 He has performed in the United States, Canada, England, Italy, France, Germany, Greece, Russia, Singapore, Philippines, Thailand, China, and Australia, to both public and critical acclaim.
-This year Julian was named a Steinway Artist.
+Julian was named a Steinway Artist in 2014.

 What the critics are saying: